A

 buttons from at least the 13th century onwards in England

-bycocket hat turned up behind and down in front similar to the
+bycocket hat turned up behind and down in front.
+Often

 C